-The Olympia Gallery is centrally located in Kingston, housed in the old Olympia residential complex built in the mid-70s by visionary A.D.
+The Olympia Gallery is centrally located in Kingston, housed in the old Olympia residential complex designed and built in the mid-70s by Jamaican civil engineer A.D.
 Scott.
 An art patron and sometime sculptor, he wanted to create a residential hotel within a centre for the arts.

-Forty years later the Scott legacy lives on under the direction of Rosie Thwaites whose family business incorporates not only a gallery, but also an art supply centre and frame shop.
+Forty years later the A.D.
+Scott legacy lives on under the direction of Rosie Thwaites whose family business incorporates not only two galleries, but also an Art Supply Centre and Frame Shop.

-The Gallery includes the largest private exhibition space on the island, comprising a spacious octagonal shaped exhibitions area on two floors, canopied by a huge plexi-glass domed roof.
+The main Gallery includes the largest private exhibition space on the island.
+There is a spacious octagonal-shaped exhibition area spanning two floors, canopied by a huge plexi-glass domed roof.
 The walls are expansive, ideal for displaying large works of art.
 On the third floor is a mural painted by celebrated Jamaican artist, Barrington Watson.
 Covering over 2000 sq. ft. the mural fills the walls all the way around with scenes depicting the island’s history and cultural heritage.

 Every year Olympia Gallery is host to several exhibitions, culminating in the much-anticipated End of Year Show featuring works by multiple artists.
-“It’s an opportunity to introduce emerging talent, and new works by established artists.
-Throughout the year we also host pop-up exhibitions in the OMG Olympia Mini Gallery.
+“It’s an opportunity to introduce emerging talent, and new works by established artists."

 As one of the leading galleries in Jamaica, Olympia provides support to artists, enhancing their work through gallery representation and exhibition.
 “We represent artists at every stage of their career and follow their development and success.
 With new works coming in all the time, we offer a large inventory and a fresh perspective for the discerning collector.”